doc4d/4d-web-studio/docs/webforms/rendering.md

 At runtime, webforms are generated and interpreted by a built-in renderer engine.

-Each webform has its own URL on the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html), and the rendering engine communicates with the web server using [REST requests](https://developer.4d.com/docs/en/REST/gettingStarted.html).
+Each webform has its own URL on the [4D web server](https://developer.4d.com/docs/en/WebServer/webServer.html)

 The following diagram describes how data flows to and from the studio: